- Collection agents have duties and a list of prohibited actions under the FDCPA.

 A debt collector may not reveal or discuss the nature of a consumer’s debts with third parties other than the consumer’s spouse or attorney.
-A collection agent may contact neighbors or co-workers only to obtain location information.
+A collection agent may contact neighbors or co-workers one time to obtain location information only.
 It may contact a third party again if it has reason to believe the information the party provided previously is false.

 Bills.com FDCPA FAQ

 - Can a Collection Agent Call My Cell Phone?

 Yes.
 However, if you tell the debt collector it may not use that number because it is a cell phone, it may not contact you again at that number.

 - I Keep Receiving Dozens of Calls From Collection Agents.
 Is That Legal?

 No. Unscrupulous collection agents will use "block parties" or "office parties" where they contact a consumer, multiple neighbors, or co-workers telling them they need to reach the consumer on an urgent matter.
 This is not permitted under the FDCPA.

 - A Collector Says I Will Be Arrested if I Do Not Pay

 This was a true statement before the US Civil War, but has not been true since.
 People may be arrested if an aggressive judge files a bench warrant for a person who does not appear at a hearing relating to a lawsuit regarding a debt.
 However, in that case, the offense is the failure to respond to a court order, and not the existence of the debt.
 As stated above, it is illegal under the FDCPA to threaten a consumer with arrest if the consumer does not pay the debt.

 - How Does the FDCPA Compare With the Fair Credit Reporting Act?